Beginners guide on how to use a camera and take better photos

 Viewfinder (if it has one) – With a Digital SLR, this is an optical viewfinder that lets you see through the lens.
 With a mirrorless camera, this will be an electronic viewfinder, showing you exactly what the camera’s sensor sees.

-Rear screen – On many cameras this will include some form of tilt system, so you can tilt the screen up or down, or move it so it can be positioned to face forwards.
-It’s used to compose shots and change settings, and if there is no viewfinder, then is the main view you use to take photos.
-Whether you prefer to use the screen or the viewfinder will be down to your own personal preference, but the viewfinder can be helpful when outdoors in bright light.
-Many modern cameras feature a touchscreen, letting you use the screen to set the focus point or change settings.
+Rear screen – On many cameras this will include some form of tilt system, so you can tilt the screen up or down, or move it to face forwards.
+It’s used to compose shots and change settings.
+In cameras that lack a viewfinder (mainly mirrorless), the screen is the view through which you take photos.
+Whether you prefer to use the screen or viewfinder will be down to personal preference; but the viewfinder is helpful when outdoors in bright light.
+Many modern cameras feature a touchscreen, allowing you use the screen to set the focus point or change settings.

 Controls / Dials (Rear) – You’ll often find a scroll wheel or a 4-way controller, that can be used to change settings, such as the focus point, or to choose different options and settings in the menus.
 It’s worth familiarising yourself with the controls so you can find and change settings when needed.

-Playback – The playback button is what you need to press to access and view the photos you’ve already taken.
-It’s a good idea to learn where this is, so you can find it even in dark conditions, for example shooting in low-light.
+Playback – The playback button is what you press to access and view the photos you’ve already taken.
+It’s a good idea to learn where this is, so you could find it in the dark ie when shooting in low-light.

 Main areas of interest from the front of the camera: